yuchaozhi/yuchaozhi.github.io/README.md

 </div>

-<p align="center">Welcome to my personal academic homepage.
+<p>Welcome to my personal academic homepage.
 Here you can find my research projects, publications, and other academic activities.
 </p>

 <p align="center">